 A stochastic gravitational-wave background is expected to arise due to the superposition of individually unresolvable gravitational waves of both astrophysical and cosmological origin.
 The astrophysical backgrounds of stellar-mass compact binary mergers that are the targets of current ground-based gravitational-wave detectors (e.g., Refs.
-[299-304]) will be nearly entirely resolvable with the next generation observatories, but residual unresolvable signals can contaminate the measurements of much weaker cosmological backgrounds. $^{305-307}$ While this poses a computational challenge, recent methods $^{308}$ demonstrate that Cosmic Explorer can provide a unique opportunity to probe the early universe with gravitational waves.
-Standard slow-roll inflationary models are expected to produce a stochastic background with dimensionless energy density $\Omega{\rm gw} \sim 10^{-17}, ^{309,310}$ too weak to be directly detected by all but the most
+[309-314]) will be nearly entirely resolvable with the next generation observatories, but residual unresolvable signals can

-Figure 5.4: Sensitivity of Cosmic Explorer detector networks to stochastic gravitational-wave background compared to that of the three Vs in the Einstein Telescope (ET-D).
-20-20, 40-20 and 40-40 correspond to two CE detectors in the US with the numbers indicating the arm length in kilometers.
-ETD-20, ETD-40 correspond to the sensitivity of an ET array when combined with a CE in the US.
-Likewise, CES-20 and CES-40 correspond to the sensitivity of a 20 km CE in Australia and a CE in the US.
-A stochastic background with energy density $\Omega{\rm gw}(f)$ calculated at a reference frequency of 300 Hz would be detected at a SNR of 3 after one year of observing if it crosses the curve for that network.
-The expected backgrounds for cosmic strings ( $G\mu = 1 \times 10^{-11}$ , with fiducial model parameters from Ref.
-[315]), preheating (for hybrid inflation occurring at $10^9$ GeV as calculated in Ref.
-[316]) and standard slow-roll inflation $^{313}$ are shown in dashed lines.
+Figure 5.4: Sensitivity of Cosmic Explorer detector networks to stochastic gravitational-wave backgrounds compared to that of the triple-detector Einstein Telescope (ET-D).
+The labels 20-20, 40-20 and 40-40 correspond to two Cosmic Explorer detectors in the United States, with the numbers indicating the arm length in kilometers.
+ETD-20, ETD-40 correspond to the sensitivity of a triple-detector Einstein Telescope combined with a Cosmic Explorer in the United States.
+Likewise, CES-20 and CES-40 correspond to the sensitivity of a 20 km Cosmic Explorer in Australia and a 20- or 40-km Cosmic Explorer in the United States.
+A stochastic background with energy density $\Omega{\rm gw}(f)$ calculated at a reference frequency of 300 Hz would be detected with a signal-to-noise ratio of 3 after one year of observation if it crosses the curve for that network.
+Dashed lines show the expected backgrounds for cosmic strings ($G\mu = 1 \times 10^{-11}$, with fiducial model parameters from Ref.
+[325]), preheating (for hybrid inflation occurring at 10^9 GeV as calculated in Ref.
+[326]), and standard slow-roll inflation.

-ambitious space-based gravitational-wave detectors.
-However, nonstandard inflationary and cosmological models can produce backgrounds due to processes like preheating, first-order phase transitions, and cosmic strings, all with energy densities within the reach of Cosmic Explorer (see Fig. 5.4).
+contaminate the measurements of much weaker cosmological backgrounds. $^{315-317}$ While this poses a computational challenge, recent methods 318 demonstrate that Cosmic Explorer can provide a unique opportunity to probe the early universe with gravitational waves.
+Standard slow-roll inflationary models are expected to produce a stochastic background with dimensionless energy density $\Omega{gw} \sim 10^{-17}$, 319,320 too weak to be directly detected by all but the most ambitious space-based gravitational-wave detectors.
+321,322 However, nonstandard inflationary and cosmological models can produce backgrounds due to processes like preheating, first-order phase transitions, and cosmic strings, 323 all with energy densities within the reach of Cosmic Explorer (see Fig. 5.4).

 Particle Production and Preheating Following inflation, the universe must undergo a period of particle production during which the inflation field couples to other particle species into which it eventually decays.
 If this process occurs non-perturbatively, it is called preheating (see Refs.
-[317, 318] for reviews).
+[327, 328] for reviews).
 While the amplitude of the background generated during this process of particle production is expected to be independent of the temperature scale at which it occurs, standard inflationary models predict that it will peak at $f \sim 10^7 - 10^8$ Hz, well beyond the frequency band of Cosmic Explorer.
-However, for hybrid inflation occurring around $\sim 10^9$ GeV, the background from preheating peaks in the band of ground-based detectors with an energy density of $\Omega{\rm gw} \sim 10^{-11}$ , which is detectable with Cosmic Explorer.
+However, for hybrid inflation occurring around $\sim 10^9$ GeV, the background from preheating peaks in the band of ground-based detectors with an energy density of $\Omega{\rm gw} \sim 10^{-11}$, which is detectable with Cosmic Explorer.
 Explorer.
 Even a non-detection of such a background could be used to constrain the physics and temperature scale of particle production in the early universe.